heidecjj/statistics-gathering/README.md

 HOW TO USE

 MAKE statistics binary
-$ make
-to make the hpm_counters binary (the docker image should have riscv64-unknown-linux-gnu-g++ installed)
+type 'make' to make the hpm_counters binary (the docker image should have riscv64-unknown-linux-gnu-g++ installed)

 CONFIGURE benchmark script
 Edit the runstats.sh, replacing ./mybenchmark with the instruction required to run your benchmark If you to collect statistcs once, instead of continuously, replace "./hpm_counters &" with "./hpm_counters single &"

 MOVE the necessary files onto your mounted directory
-$ mv hpm_counters mountedDirectory/
-$ mv runstats.sh mountedDirectory/

 LAUNCH your processor